5c00by/HomeLab/HomeLab.md

    - Ubuntu Server 20.04
    - Currently Passing 3 tb Drive through to VM, Will move over to different storage later

- # Servers (plans for expansion)
- - Quotom-Q575g6-s05 Mini Pc (Intel 7th generation i7 processor 16 gig of Ram/Kingston SUV500MS/ 240Gb SSD/ Kingston 120 SSD/ DualBand Wireless AC7260 pci Wifi/Bluetooth Adapter with Two Dual Band 7dbi 2.4Ghz/5ghz antennas/ Additional Twilio Backup Sim is also installed onboard but not currently active) "Site A"

- - ASUS M5A97 R2.0 AM3+ AMD 970 SATA 6Gb/s USB 3.0 ATX AMD Motherboard (AmdFx 8350 processor 16gb Ram(expanding to 32 later)/ Samsung 512gb SSD, WD Black 2TB hard drive, 2.5" WD Blue 1Tb Drive( Planned migration to 6 WD IronWolf Green 4tb drives)/ AMD RX560 4gb Graphics Card/ AMD RX560 2gb Graphics Card 9 non-crossfire) "Site B" ( will be used as another Proxmox Node with Both Graphics Cards being in use for up to 2 seperate VM's for thin clients and HTPC usage With Plex)

- - Asus AMD Zacate E350-m1-Pro- (Amd A5 processor, 10gb Ram, 6 WD 3tb Green Drives, AMD R7 4gb Graphics Card) "Site C" Will be used as a proxmox node but will mainly be used for Cloud Storage with NextCloud

- - HP Proliant Mlgg3 Server (4gb of ram, Intel Xeon Processor 3.06GHz) (possible use as a dedicated mailserver due to age)

- - Gigabyte F2A88XM-DH3 (Amd A-10 7890k Processor, 8gb Ram (expanding to 32gb later, Kingston 120gb SSD, WD Blue 1tb HDD,) Current use as a SteamOS remote pc and Emulation machine.
-Will Be used for Dedicated Home Theater Pc.

  # Todo List